babinyurii/recan/README.md

 ![hbv_short_names](pictures/short_names.png)

 To illustrate how typical breakpoints may look like, here are shown some examples of  previously described recombinations in the genomes of different viruses.
+The datasets used are available at [datasets folder](https://github.com/babinyurii/recan/datasets).

 Putative recombinations in the of 145000 bp genome of lumpy skin disease virus [4]: